 What about advertising or tracking cookies?

-The Ministry of Education, Te Tāhuhu o te Mātauranga DI4OL service will not be storing any persistent cookies on a learner’s computer.
-We will not be tracking learners or other websites they access from their computer.
+The Ministry of Education, Te Tāhuhu o te Mātauranga DI4OL service will not store any persistent cookies on a learner’s computer.
+We will not track learners or other websites they access from their computer.

 We will store a session authentication cookie while the learner’s browser is open.
 This is essential for learners to use the DI4OL service and the online education services they access.
 When the browser is closed or the computer shut down, that cookie is deleted.